HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_load_images.md

 !!!note
     If deploying to a Hybrid<!-- [Hybrid](hybrid_deployment_helm.md) --> environment, with DX 9.5 Container Update CF198 or later, the Core needs to be set as false, since Core is already installed to an On-premise Server.

+!!!note
+    From CF205 onwards, the image configuration of the Helm Chart is pre-filled using the default image names and matching version tags for the respective version of DX.
+You might need to re-adjust these if you have renamed/re-tagged the images in your local container image repository.

 ```
 # Fill in the values fitting to your configuration